dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 * Read only flag (input is inactive)
 * Required flag
 * An optional format validation
+* An expression to determine whether to show the input

 Not all form options can be edited in the form edit dialog.
 If you would like to create a form for nested objects and arrays, you can add the JSON schema to the form in Dashjoin Studio.